³ÉÈËVRÊÓÆµ

 • Directly readable by data-analysis software like .

-• Anatomical T1-weighted MRI volumes (defaced) of most participants.
+• Anatomical T1-weighted MRI volumes (defaced) of most participants, with co-registration now available for many (work ongoing).

 • Demographic and standardized questionnaire data.